wp-plugins/landing-sites/readme.txt

 === Landing sites ===
-Contributors: The undersigned, devil1591
+Contributors: devil1591, Thomas Silkjær
 Donate link: http://wordpress.org/donate/
 Tags: google, referer, related, search, seo
 Requires at least: 2.0.2
-Tested up to: 2.7
+Tested up to: 3.1-alpha
 Stable tag: trunk

 When visitors is referred to your site from a search engine, the plugin is showing them related posts to their search on your blog.